 - 70. The appeal be allowed with costs. - 71.
-Orders 2 to 6 of the orders made by the Full Court of the Federal Court on 7 September 2021 and the declarations and orders made on 13 October 2021 in proceedings no. NSD 35 of 2021 be set aside and in lieu thereof it be ordered that the appeal to the Full Court of the Federal Court be dismissed with costs. - 72.
+Orders 1 and 2 made by the Full Court of the Federal Court on 7 September 2021 in proceedings no. NSD 249 of 2021 be set aside and in lieu thereof it be ordered that the appeal to the Full Court of the Federal Court be dismissed with costs. - 72.
 The stay of orders 1 and 2 made by the primary judge on 5 March 2021 (as ordered by the primary judge by order 1 of the orders dated 28 April 2021) be lifted. - 73.
 The matter be remitted to the primary judge for determination of any dispute between the parties regarding quantification of costs and any pecuniary relief.

-20 Part VIII: Oral argument
+Part VIII: Oral argument

-74. Self Care estimates that approximately 2 hours will be required for its oral argument.
+20 74.
+Self Care estimates that approximately 2 hours will be required for its oral argument.